joshex150/Portfolio/README.md

-# Simple portfolio made using ReactJs and CSS
+# Simple portfolio made using React.Js and CSS

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [joshex150](https://github.com/Joshex150/Portfolio-master).
 Thanks!